Solvers

 The GModelFit.jl main purpose is to act as an high-level interface between the user and the underlying solver.
 Currently supported solvers are:

-More solvers may be added in the future.
+Additional solvers may be implemented in future releases.

 To choose a specific solver add a third argument to the fit() or fit!() functions, e.g.